 - Slavic Languages and Literatures (Russian): 101

 Please note that this is not a complete list, and there are always exceptions.
 In order for a course to satisfy the language requirement, readings must be completed in the target language.
+In general, the first course you take that satisfies the language requirement will be used for concentration credit, but you may petition for a higher level course to count instead.
 Your plan to satisfy the requirement must be approved by your adviser and/or one of the Assistant Directors of Studies.